 In addition to the fat-soluble activators, many other facets of the Wise Traditions diet can help you build and maintain a healthy immune system: saturated fats (essential for lung function) and coconut oil (kills lipid-coated viruses, like the coronavirus); gelatinous bone broth (helps detoxify and supports immune function); lacto-fermented foods (supply vitamin C and healthy bacteria for the gut); red meat and shellfish like oysters (to supply zinc, a key factor in the immune system); raw dairy products (for complete nourishment and immune system support); and unrefined salt (critical for digestion and for protection from pneumonia).

-Meanwhile, we are working hard on our upcoming conference, November 13-15 in Portland, Oregon—long enough in the future for the coronavirus to subside (as viruses always do).
+Meanwhile, we are working hard on our upcoming conference, November 13-15 in Atlanta, GA—long enough in the future for the coronavirus to subside (as viruses always do).
 We will have a star-studded cast this year, with Robert F. Kennedy, Jr. delivering the keynote address and Del Bigtree to inspire us at the closing ceremony.
 Robert Lustig, MD, will be addressing us on the dangers of sugar, and Natasha Campbell-McBride, MD, PhD, will be with us this year to talk about the GAPS diet—plus many other new speakers and our perennial favorites.
 So, mark your calendars and stay tuned for conference announcements.